-As a real estate investor you may be trying to wholesale, fix and flip, and do that new townhouse development you’ve got your eye on.
-They all seem related (all real estate)… but each of them require your focus, energy, and your time.
+As a real estate investor, you may be trying to wholesale, fix and flip, and do that new townhouse development you’ve got your eye on.
+They all seem related (all real estate)… but each of them requires your focus, energy, and your time.

 So unless you build out an amazing team of people, none of those sides of your real estate business will really grow to their full potential like they would if you focused on just one of them… BUT MAKING THAT ONE THING EPICLY GREAT.